Opening of the Great Siberian Route

 Daursky Nature Reserve.
 Mongolian gazelles.
 Photo of E. Kokukhin.

-In the valley of the Zeya River, there were villages of the Daurians, fields, and arable land.
+There were villages of the Daurians, fields, and arable land in the Zeya River valley.
 The houses were mostly strong, and spacious, with windows covered with translucent oiled paper.
 Residents wore silk and cotton fabrics of Chinese origin, received in exchange for furs.
 The Daurians were engaged in agriculture and had arable land and many livestock.
 They paid tribute to the Manchus (BALANDIN RUDOLF KONSTANTINOVICH).
 The site "100 great expeditions"

 The Daurians met the uninvited guests hostilely and refused to pay the yasak (tribute) to the Russian Tsar.
 Perhaps the memory preserved legends of the conflict of interests between the Andlo-Saxons and the Rus in Rostov and Suzdal.
 Poyarkov's detachment was forced to leave Dauria.
 Descending the Amur River, the unsuccessful scouts reached the Sea of Okhotsk and, moving along its shore approached the mouth of the Ulya River, and along it went to the Lena basin.
 In Yakutsk, they returned three years after the beginning of the expedition.